itzortzis/EMV_tool/README.md

 # EMV_tool

 EMV stands for "Experimental Metrics Visualization".
-This is a simple tool for visualizing the metrics of a repetitive experiment.
+EMV_tool is a simple tool for visualizing the metrics of a repetitive experiment.
+It is a living repository and new commits will appear when new updates occur.

 All the experimental iterations should be placed in a single numpy array with the following structure.
 The height of this array represents the several repetitions of the experiment; each row corresponds to a single repetition, the width represents the time points (x-axis) of the experiment, while the depth depicts the different metrics used for the evaluation of the experiment.